Antivirals – your questions answered

 Antiviral medicines target the virus (SARS-CoV-2) that causes COVID-19 to prevent it infecting healthy cells in your body and multiplying.
 This helps stop the spread of the virus inside your body and helps your immune system to fight off the infection.

-The Therapeutic Goods Administration (TGA) has approved two oral antiviral treatments for COVID-19 in Australia called Lagevrio® (molnupiravir) and Paxlovid® (nirmatrelvir + ritonavir).
+The Therapeutic Goods Administration (TGA) has approved 2 oral antiviral treatments for COVID-19 in Australia.
 Both are available in NSW.

-Most people who are eligible for antivirals will be prescribed oral antivirals, which come in tablet or capsule form, so you can take these medicines at home rather than needing to go to hospital for treatment.
+Most people who are eligible will be prescribed oral antivirals, which come in tablet or capsule form to be taken by the mouth.
+This means you can take these medicines at home and don’t need to go to hospital for treatment.

-There are other options available, including antiviral injections, and in those cases your doctor may advise you to go to a hospital or clinic to receive your antiviral treatment intravenously.
-Your GP will let you know the best treatment option for you.
+There are other treatment options available including antiviral injections.
+Your doctor will let you know the best treatment option for you.

 Who is eligible to receive antivirals?